LED Strip Lights (LED Tape)

 SMD5050 LED Tape

 The LED chips are 5mm by 5mm in size.
-This is still available in our 30 LEDs per metre version.
-The 30 LED version has a 7.2 watt energy consumption and the 60 LED version is twice as much at 14.4 watts per metre.
-Both versions are available in 12V or 24V versions.
+This is less popular as it has wide spaces between each LED chip that creates a dotting effect.
+The popular designs of this had 30 LEDs per metre with a 7.2 watt energy consumption.
+Or the brighter 60 LEDs version is twice as much at 14.4 watts per metre.
+Both versions were available in 12V or 24V versions.

 SMD2835 LED Tape